widged/widgeds/README.md

 Widged stands for a widget for education, with a widget defined as "portable chunk of code that can be installed and executed within any separate HTML-based web page by an end user without requiring additional compilation" (Wikipedia).

-For now, we provide example of activities written in javascript.
-Look at treasure chest for an activity rewritten as a jquery plugin.Extra information still needs to be added to transform them into widged modules.

 By default, unless specified otherwise, all content is under a dual MIT license and GPL license.

 Check [widgeds@wikispaces](http://widgeds.wikispaces.com/) for live demos.